Pavlord98/Venturi-meter-multiphase-simulation/README.md

 # Venturi-meter-multiphase-simulation

-In this simulation I applied the simplest multiphase solver available in OpenFOAM to simulate a flow through a classical Venturi meter.
+In this simulation I applied the simplest multiphase solver available in OpenFOAM to simulate a flow through a classical Venturi meter with mercury as the manometer fluid.
 In this project I created my on CAD geometry of a standardized venturi meter and compared the simulation results with calculations based on the well known equations regarding the Venturi meter.

 ## Pre-analysis